 Zoom have lots of video tutorials about how to use its video conferencing software.

 A bit about Meghan in her own words:

 Whenever I do Improv, I feel more alive, creative, playful, spontaneous, energetic and light.
 This supports me in lots of ways as a therapist.
 I think Improv and therapy work both feed and support each other around fluidity, being in the moment, working with stuckness & anxiety and so on.

 I ran some Improv workshops, specifically for therapists, with therapist and actor, Darren Cheek in 2019, within the Relational Spaces community.

 The first three plays I went to see in London as a kid were Peter Pan, which starred a brilliant, young Mark Rylance, West Side Story and A Midsummer Night’s Dream directed by the amazing Robert LePage – these all taught me that magic on stage is possible!

-I worked in film and TV in Los Angeles from 1999 for few years as a Camera Loader/Clapper, Production Assistant, and I briefly played a Cop in a movie with the rapper, Coolio!
+I worked in film and TV in Los Angeles from 1999 for few years as a Camera Loader/Clapper, Production Assistant, and I was briefly in a movie with the rapper, Coolio!
 I raised almost $4,000 for HIV/AIDS in California by cycling 600 miles alongs the Pacific Coast Highway in one week.
-I did my 4-year MA training in Mindfulness-based (Core Process) Psychotherapy at the Karuna Institute on wild Dartmoor, 2007-11.
+I did my 4-year MA training in Mindfulness-based (Core Process) Psychotherapy at the Karuna Institute on wild Dartmoor, 2007–11.

 07848 013 328